Fakhri/vr-trading-prototype/README.md

-# Patrons Virtual Reality
+# Trading Prototype in Virtual Reality
 Reinventing the way to visualize and display financial data by providing personalized virtual experience monitoring using Virtual Reality Technology.
-This project is awarded as the top 10 products at F10 Hackathon Singapore (https://f10.ch/fintech-hackathon/singapore2018).
+This project is developed by Team number 29, Patrons and awarded as the top 10 products at F10 Hackathon Singapore (https://f10.ch/fintech-hackathon/singapore2018).

 ## Demo
 1. https://www.youtube.com/watch?v=84FZXeXRwjw